tohagan/runtime-type-validation/README.md

-# Run-time Type Validation
+# Runtime Type Checking and Validation for TypeScript or JavaScript

 A **light weight** library to perform run-time type checking and validation for [TypeScript](https://www.typescriptlang.org/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-## Features:
+## Features

-- Tiny foot print
+- Small foot print
 - Concise functional composition makes it easily extensible (often a "one liner")
-- Detailed validation error reporting.
+- Detailed error reporting.
-- Helper functions convert the validation result to:
+- Helper functions convert a validation result to:
-  - JSON result for your own custom mapping.
+  - Error or cleaned data result for your own custom mapping.
   - An exception
-  - A success/fail boolean (with logging) - Useful for component property validation
+  - A success/fail boolean (with console logging)
+    - Useful for Vue/React component property validation

-## Applications:
+## Applications

 - Validate and filter client or server side payloads.
 - Validate function arguments
 - Validate component properties
 - Assist in unit testing

+## Acknowledgements

-This library owes thanks to:
+This library is evolution owes thanks to:

 - [TypeScript JSON type validation](https://github.com/mojotech/json-type-validation) by Elias Mulhall
 - [JsonDecoder](https://github.com/aische/JsonDecoder) by Daniel van den Eijkel